Overview

 ITEM 2: MATERIAL CHANGES

-Harbor makes ongoing changes to this Brochure to improve, clarify and update the descriptions of our business
+Moreover, Harbor makes ongoing changes to this Brochure to improve, clarify and update the descriptions of

-practices and compliance policies in response to the evolving firm and regulatory practices; we do not believe
+our business practices and compliance policies in response to evolving industry best practices and we do not

 Page 2 of 15